RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 git clone https://github.com/RLuckom/practitioner-journey.git
 ```

-Now use `ls` again to see that the download succeeded:
+Now use `ls` again to see that the download succeeded (your output will not be exactly the same; the number of objects
+at least will be different):

 ![View of the instance connection page showing a series of output](/img/practitioner_journey/000/ec2_clone_success.png)